oladokun-o/page-selector/README.md

 # Page Selector Component

-This project is a pixel-perfect implementation of a page selector component.
-It demonstrates a developer's ability to replicate designs accurately using Angular 19, HTML, CSS, and JavaScript/TypeScript.
+This project is a pixel-perfect implementation of a page selector component, replicated design accurately using Angular 19, HTML, CSS, and JavaScript/TypeScript.
 The component allows users to select pages, including an "All Pages" option, and confirm their selection using a "Done" button.

 ## Live Demo